 He was previously the Chairman of Advent Energy Ltd (2007 to 2019) and MEC Resources Ltd (2006 to 2018), a non-executive Director of Harbour Energy (US) (2015-2018) and BPH Energy Ltd (2007 to 2015), an Operating Partner of Baird Capital Partners Asia, based in China, (2007 to 2012), and a non-executive Director of Xaloy Holding Inc in the US (2006 to 2008).

 Mr Yu Guan is a non-executive Director.
-He joined the Board on 3 May 2019 as a nominee of a substantial shareholder and is a member of the People and Remuneration Committee.
+He joined the Board on 3 May 2019 as a nominee of a substantial shareholder and is a member of the People, Remuneration & Culture Committee.